 4. Supply Chain Management (SCM) Cost

-The total cost of your supply chain system includes all the expenses you incur to perform the following functions:
+The total cost of your supply chain operations includes all the expenses you incur to perform the following functions:

 • Planning